560 attributed reviews in the last 3 years

 This exercise is provided to allow potential course delegates to choose the correct Wise Owl Microsoft training course, and may not be reproduced in whole or in part in any format without the prior written consent of Wise Owl.

-Create a new project and model, importing the tables tblCentreType, tblCentre and tblStore.
-Create a calculated column in the centre type table to show how many rows there are in the centre table for each type:
+Create a new project called Counting, importing the tables Region, Town and Centre.
+Create a calculated column in the region table to show how many rows there are in the centre table for each region:

 The calculated column gives the same answer for every row.

-The reason the answer is the same for every centre type is that no account is being taken of the relationship between the tables.
+The reason the answer is the same for every region is that no account is being taken of the relationship between the tables.
 To solve this, use the RELATEDTABLE function to get:

-The RELATEDTABLE function returns the centres for each centre type which match up by centre type id.
+The RELATEDTABLE function returns the number of centres for each region which match up.

-Create another calculated column giving the number of stores for each centre type:
+Create another calculated column giving the number of towns for each region: